Compare two cars

 Safety

-Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the BMW being a slightly better choice apparently.
+A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the BMW being a slightly better choice apparently.
 Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the luxury car segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
+Both vehicles belong to the luxury car segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
 On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, 5 Series offers a considerable difference of 10% more metal.

 Reliability

-I don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Audi, as well as BMW, with the same average rating of 4.2 out of 5.
-The same official information place A6 as average reliability-wise, and 5 Series is more or less at the same level.Above it all, drivers of cars with the same engine as Audi A6 rank it on average as 4.9, while the one under the competitor's bonnet gets 4.4 out of 5.
+Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, all the models observed together.
+These are the results of an independent reasearch, while our visitors describe reliability of Audi with an average rating of 4.2, and models under the BMW badge with 4.1 out of 5.
+Some independent research have also placed A6 as average reliability-wise, and 5 Series is more or less at the same level.That apart, owners of different cars powered by the same engine as Audi A6 rank it on average as 4.9, while the one under the competitor's bonnet gets 4.4 out of 5.

 Performance & Fuel economy